Associate Professor and Assistant Head, Information & Communication

 Research Interests

-I am not accepting new graduate students to begin in Fall 2025.
+I am not accepting new graduate students for Fall 2026.

 Education